g4eml/Langstone-V2/README.md

 # Langstone-V2 SDR Transceiver by Colin Durbridge G4EML

+# Now with support for Lime SDR and Adalm Pluto
 # Note:- This V2 version is still under development.
 It may not work correctly.

 This is an experimental project to produce a simple VHF, UHF and Microwave SDR Transceiver operating on SSB CW and FM.